MylesThomas/mylescgthomaspy/instructions.md

 ### Added

-- Added PyPI credentials to connect the project to CircleCI
+- Added Environment Variables in CircleCI to connect the project to PyPI's API

 ```